psc-g/psc-g.github.io/content/posts/research/rl/revisiting_rainbow.md

     weight: 10
 ---

+We argue for the value of small- to mid-scale environments in deep RL for increasing scientific insight and help make our community more inclusive.

 _Johan S. Obando-Ceron and Pablo Samuel Castro_

 This is a summary of our [paper](https://arxiv.org/abs/2011.14826) which will be presented in the